Flip-sort and combinatorial aspects of pop-stack sorting: Worst-cases of flip-sort: permutations with high cost

 \begin{proof} \begin{enumerate} \itemsep{0mm} \item Since $\cost(\pi) = n-1$, we have $\tau \neq \id$.
 For each $i$ with $b_i>i$ we can take $k=b_i-1$, and for each $i$ with $b_i<i$ we can take $k=b_i$. \item In order to find a contradiction, assume that $\sh_k(\pi) \neq \xl^{n-k}\xs^k$.
 Since the only element of the set of words $\x(n-k, k)$ covered by $\xl^{n-k}\xs^k$ is $\sh_k(T(\rho)) = \xl^{n-k-1}\xs\xl\xs^{k-1}$, we necessarily have $\sh_k(\pi) \li \sh_k(T(\rho))$.
 Then, by Proposition~\ref{thm:lambda} and by induction, we have $\sh_k(T^{n-2}(\pi)) \li \sh_k(T^{n-1}(\rho))$, that is, $\sh_k(\tau) = \xs^k\xl^{n-k}$, which is a contradiction. \qedhere \end{enumerate} \end{proof}

-As for skew-layered permutations, we expect that their cost is always high (excluding the cases of $\id$ and $-\id$), however it is not always $n-1$.
+As for skew-layered permutations, we expect that their cost is always high (excluding the cases of $\id$ and $-\id$); however, this cost is not always $n-1$.
 Our computer experiments then suggest the following classification.

 \begin{conjecture} Let $\pi$ be a skew-layered permutation of size $n$ such that $\pi$ is neither $\id$ nor $-\id$. \begin{itemize} \item For even $n$, one has $\cost(\pi) = n-1$. \item For odd $n$, if the $(n+1)/2$-st position of $\pi$ is the central point of a run or of a fall of size $\geq 3$, then $\cost(\pi) = n-2$.
 Otherwise, $\cost(\pi) = n-1$. \end{itemize} \end{conjecture}